SadhanaSai/12740-COVIDOccupancy/README.md

 2) Due to the lack of experience with coding foe sensing, figuring out how to store ertain values before sounding alarm was difficult

 3) PIR could be used to detect both object that are approaching and leaving.
 Will have to incorporate a secondary sensor to find the direction of movement.

+4) PIR sensor's sensitivity needs to be adjusted.
+Sometimes it is too sensitive and at other times it doesnt detect motion at all.
+Further, there is a time lag in the signal notification, hence it is difficult to give accurate counts.

 4) I am still waiting for my break beam sensor to be delivered.
 I will have to change the way the project works once the sensor arrives.